Stop losing after-hours HVAC leads to whoever answers first.

 The three calls you lose every week

 Your phone rings.
-Your tech is elbow-deep in a unit.
+The office is already on the other line.
 Your customer calls the next shop.

 Every HVAC shop I've talked to leaks revenue the same three ways.
 The dollar amounts differ, the pattern doesn't.